 Held annually on the 22nd March, World Water Day is an official United Nations event, coordinated by UN Water in collaboration with governments and partners across the world.
-With the objective of raising awareness about the global water crisis, this year’s day is all about water and climate change and how the two are inextricably linked.
+Its objective is to raise awareness about the global water crisis and support the achievement of Sustainable Development Goal (SDG) 6: water and sanitation for all by 2030.

-And the good news is that you can do your bit too by not wasting water.
+The good news is that you can do your bit for everyone, by reducing water waste.
 There’s much you can do, including:

 - Taking a short shower, rather than a bath.